 The Tigertronics SignaLink USB is a pricey solution but easy because it contains all of the interface circuitry.
-Be sure to turn the "DLY" delay control completely counter-clockwise.
+It includes a VOX circuit to key the transmitter when transmit audio is present.
+Be sure to turn the "DLY" delay control completely counter-clockwise to minimize the time the transmitter is kept on after the audio has ended.